 Summer 2018 was the 3rd year of Teatro en el Verano, a collaboration between Trinity Rep and Rhode Island Latino Arts, which brings free bilingual theater to parks and community spaces around RI.
 We presented a bilingual Spanish/English version of Shakespeare’s The Tempest, directed by Tatyana-Marie Carlo.
 I did the translation/adaptation, with Kufa Castro, and I also served as Assistant Director and Tour Director.

 In early June, I was a part of the remounting of A Furtive Movement: The Use of Farce, written by Vatic Kuumba and directed by Ronald K. Lewis, a work of immersive social science fiction theater aimed at police and state violence against black people.
 I played Nathaniel Greene.
-Watch a video here of the playwright talking about the project.
+I’m a big fan of this project.
+Watch an interview with the playwright here.

 At the end of May, I performed at the SPACE Gallery in Portland, ME, in their Moving in SPACE: Works in Progress series.
 I collaborated with the Maine-based saxophonist and composer Danny Fisher-Lochhead on a piece called The Difference Between a Bell-Tower and a Cow, which departs from short melodies attributed to the Tupinambá Indians — first transcribed/dislocated by the Protestant missionary Jean de Léry in his 1578 account, History of a Voyage to the Land of Brazil.

 In May, I got to be a part of a production of Sarah Ruhl’s Eurydice, the 2nd-year project of Addie Gorlin, a candidate in the Brown/Trinity MFA Directing Program.
 Performances were at the Pell Chafee Center.
 I played the Interesting Man and the freaky little Lord of the Underworld.

 On February 28, with Sussy Santana, I performed at the Providence Public Library for the opening event of the 2018 Exhibition and Program Series HairBrained.
 I shared a new piece that explores the dangers of tugging on a conquistador’s beard…